No experience is required to be a choreographer. Dancers from all styles and experience are encouraged to audition!

 Please note: plagiarism of choreography is unacceptable and will result in the piece being cut from consideration.
 Choreographers may not audition more than one piece.

 Choreographing for Dance Production is a year-long commitment.
-Basic choreographer duties include conducting 90-minute weekly rehearsals, attending all Dance Production fundraisers and events, coming prepared to weekly choreographer meetings, and supporting their dancers’ artistic and personal development throughout the year.
-Choreographers are expected to devote about 2-3 hours per week to the club, including rehearsals but excluding personal choreography time.
+Basic choreographer duties include conducting 90-minute weekly rehearsals, attending all Dance Production fundraisers and events, coming prepared to scheduled choreographer meetings, and supporting their dancers’ artistic and personal development throughout the year.
+Choreographers devote about 2-3 hours per week to the club, including rehearsals but excluding personal choreography time.
 In addition, choreographers often hold extra rehearsals and optional office hours (not mandatory) for their dancers to practice or learn their dance outside of regular rehearsal times.

 Yes, you are allowed to be in your own piece.
 However, in order to give other dancers the chance to be showcased, you cannot be the main focal point of your dance.